frankdean/trip-server-2/README.md

 When running the `./configure` command to build this application, define the `PKG_CONFIG_PATH` to include where `libpqxx.pc` and `libpq.pc` are installed.
 Also, it is safest to build all the libraries with the same compiler as the Trip application will be built with.
-You may need to specify the compiler by defining the `CXX` environment variable when building both `libpqxx` and Trip.
+You may also need to specify the compiler by defining the `CXX` environment variable when building both `libpqxx` and Trip to ensure both use the same compiler.

 e.g.:

 	$ export PATH="/opt/local/lib/postgresql15/bin:$PATH"
 	$ ./configure \
-	PKG_CONFIG_PATH="/usr/local/lib/pkgconfig:$(pg_config --libdir)/pkgconfig" \
+	PKG_CONFIG_PATH="/usr/local/lib/pkgconfig:$(pg_config --libdir)/pkgconfig"
-	CXX=/usr/bin/g++
 	$ make
 	$ sudo make install